 I mean, just do a quick scan through top search results for “signs of addiction.”
 Addicts are primarily known for being dishonest with themselves and their loved ones about their habits, doing all they can to deny the snow-balling scope of what’s fast consuming their lives.
-They usually have themselves thoroughly convinced they could “quit anytime” if they had to.
+They usually have themselves thoroughly convinced they could “quit anytime” if they needed to.

-To put it simply: You feel ashamed, run to something self-destructive to avoid the shame, and then feel even more ashamed because of it.
+To put it simply: You feel ashamed, you run to something self-destructive to avoid the shame, and then you feel even more ashamed because of it.
 The result is a vicious, deceptive cycle that only ends up binding you more and more to everything you hate and won’t accept about yourself.